Kadeem140/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An Adaptive website will ensure the best user experience according to whichever device the user is using to interface.
+The responsive design is where a screen responds to and “flows” from desktop design into a smaller device's design.

 2. Describe what it means to be mobile first vs desktop first.

+When we write our base CSS its written either for the Mobile or desktop.
+Then changed with Media queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This sets our default font to 10px, however it gives assesiblity to, for example, the visually impaired.
+So every 1 rem unit we use will equal 10px.
+For example: 1rem = 10px; 1.5rem = 15px.

 4. How would you describe preprocessing to someone new to CSS?

+A Preprocessor is a program that processes data inputted to produce output that is used as input to another program.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing is Nesting.
+I like that we can nest different CSS properties within one another.
+Gives us much more creative freedom while using less lines of code.
+The concept at first that was a bit difficult to grasp was the Parameter mixins however I feel more confident now.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.